Patient Educational Pieces

 Theia helps eye care professionals like Mary Miller, CPOT, take care of her patients – which is her favorite part as a technician at Kirman Eye.

 Dr. Timothy Earley discusses how as fellow eyecare colleagues become knowledgeable about the incredible new technologies available to them, the risks of blindness caused by AMD can be considerably reduced.

-Advance your practice as an AMD Center of Excellence while prioritizing health and safety for both patients and staff using these recommendations from Laura Walter, Director of Customer Service at MacuLogix.
+Advance your practice as an AMD Center of Excellence while prioritizing health and safety for both patients and staff using these recommendations from Laura Walter, Director of Customer Success at MacuLogix.